On pricing rules and optimal strategies in general Kyle-Back models

 Thus, the insider maximises the expected value of her final wealth $W_{1}^{\theta }$, where the first term on the right hand side of equation ( \ref{ins_obj}) is the contribution to the final wealth due to a potential differential between the market price and the fundamental value at the time of information release, and the second term is the contribution to the final wealth coming from the trading activity. \end{itemize}

 Given the above market structure, we can now precisely define the filtrations of the market makers and of the informed trader.
-As we shall require them to satisfy the usual conditions, we first define the probability measures that will be used in the completion of their filtrations.
+As we shall consider their right continuous augmentations, we first define the probability measures that will be used in the augmentation.

 First define $\cF:=\sigma(B_t,Z_t; t \leq 1)$ and let $Q^{0,z}$ be the regular conditional distribution of $(B,Z)$ given $B_0=0$ and $Z_0=z$.
 Observe that any $P^{0,z}$-null set is also $Q^{0,z}$-null in view of the assumption on $X$.
 Due to the measurability of regular conditional distributions one can define the probability measure $\bbP$ on $(\Om, \cF)$ by \be \bbP(E)=\int_{\bbR} Q^{0,z}(E) \bbQ(Z_0\in dz), \ee for any $E \in \cF$.